Gui-FernandesBR/Last-Mile-Routing-Analyzer/README.md

 ## Installation

-First you need to certify that you have [Python 3.9](https://www.python.org/downloads/release/python-380/) installed.
+First you need to certify that you have [Python 3.10](https://www.python.org/downloads/release/python-380/) (or higher) installed.

 Then you can install the package using pip: